-From Barangay Lunsangan, (Casino Peak) it took us 20 minutes habal-habal ride to Maloray, Dalaguete (Kandungaw Peak).
-We started trekking around 10:30 AM.
+From Barangay Lunsangan, (Casino Peak) it took us 20 minutes habal-habal ride to Maloray (Kandungaw Peak).
 The foot of the mountain is located along the barangay road.
 It was an easy trek at first because it has concrete stairs with 196 steep steps.
 As the trek continued, we went through farmlands, houses, and played with farm animals.

 As we were struggling to the top, I was surprised when we met few kids aged 8-12 years old selling refreshments and snacks along the narrow footpath.
 They positioned their mini stores near big rocks that protected them from the heat of the sun, and some of them displayed the items they’re selling under worn out umbrellas.